sapegin/washingcode-book/manuscript/150_Editing.md

 ## Autosave

-I like autosave feature in editors: you switch to another app — usually a browser — and the file is automatically save causing the hot reload to apply the changes to the the page.
+I like autosave feature in editors: you switch to another app — usually a browser — and the file is automatically save causing the hot reload to apply the changes to the page.

 One thing I’ve struggled with for a long time is that autoformatting on autosave isn’t always desirable.
 For example, I start typing something, then google how to use a certain API, come back to the editor, and now everything is messed up by autoformatting.